summer-solutions/orm/README.md

     /* Redis used to handle queues (explained later) */

     orm.RegisterRedis("localhost:6379", 3, "queues_pool")
-    orm.SetRedisForQueue("queues_pool") //if not defined orm is using default redis pool
+    orm.RegisterLazyQueue("default", "queues_pool")//if not defined orm is using default redis pool

     /* Local cache (in memory) */